 This post has been a long time in the making.
-As a Dansco coin album collector, I often come across odd albums that make me think, "Why did Dansco make this?"
-That curiosity led me to dip my toe into the world of numismatic research.
+As a Dansco coin album collector, I often find odd albums that make me think, "Why did Dansco make this?"
+That curiosity led me to dip my toe into numismatic research.
 Being here in Colorado and close to the ANA headquarters in Colorado Springs, I had the unique opportunity to visit their library and personally explore their rare collection.
 It initially started as a way to satisfy my curiosity.
 I began posting insights I found interesting on my Instagram account in case other collectors wanted to follow along.
-What I did not expect was collectors coming out of the woodwork and encouraging me to publish my insights in professional outlets.
+I did not expect collectors to come out of the woodwork and encourage me to publish my insights in professional outlets.

-I was flattered, but I didn't pursue it because I felt like an imposter.
+I was flattered but didn't pursue it because I felt like an imposter.
 After all, how could I compete against established names in the hobby with decades of experience?
-I'm just a regular collector who happens to find certain coin albums interesting.
+I'm just a regular collector who finds specific coin albums attractive.
 But these feelings of inadequacy slowly fell by the wayside as those in the hobby reached out and offered to guide me through the publication process.
-Those conversations eased my concerns, but what ultimately pushed me over the line was the realization that it would have been selfish to keep my research to myself.
+Those conversations eased my concerns, but ultimately, I realized that it would have been selfish to keep my research to myself.
 The world should know the story of Ervin J. Felix and his albums.

 Below is a short excerpt from the article: